 Pagosa Springs: Spas and Activities Downtown

 Three hours southwest, the pools in Pagosa Springs are used for rest and relaxation, as well as a heating source for some of the downtown shops and businesses, like the Riff Raff Brewing Company — offering “Earth-powered” craft beer.
-The mother spring, known as the “World’s Deepest,” supplies the mineral pools at Overlook Hot Springs Spa, Healing Waters Resort & Spa and the Springs Resort & Spa, which offers visitors a choice of 23 pools at varying temperatures and sizes.
+The mother spring, known as the “World’s Deepest,” supplies the mineral pools at Overlook Hot Springs Spa, Healing Waters Resort and The Springs Resort, which offers visitors a choice of 23 pools at varying temperatures and sizes.
 To cool down, take advantage of Wolf Creek Ski Area’s highest snowfall in Colorado, less than half an hour from downtown.

 Ouray County: The Switzerland of America

 So called for its iconic mountainous scenery, Ouray County is home to an eclectic community of locally-owned businesses housed in Victorian-styled buildings along Main Street.
 Ouray's sulfur-free hot springs offer all the benefits of natural mineral hot springs without the typical sulfur-smell.
 Kick back at the family-friendly Ouray Hot Springs Pool.
-Or enjoy the healing vapor caves at the Wiesbaden Hot Springs Spa.
-And for a natural experience, visit the clothing-optional Orvis Hot Springs.
+Enjoy the healing vapor caves at the Wiesbaden Hot Springs Spa, or relax with pools and lodging at Twin Peaks Lodge and Hot Springs or Box Canyon Lodge and Hot Springs.

-Over 200 kilometers north is Glenwood Springs, which boasts the world’s largest mineral hot springs pool.
-Water from the Yampah Hot Spring supplies the award-winning Glenwood Hot Springs Pool and the natural steam baths at Yampah Spa & Vapor Caves, while three other springs along the Colorado River supply healing waters to 16 pools at Iron Mountain Hot Springs.
-For a unique thrill, try the Cliffhanger – the highest elevation rollercoaster in North America at Glenwood Caverns Adventure Park!
+Only 35 kilometers north is Glenwood Springs, which boasts the world’s largest mineral hot springs pool.
+Water from the Yampah Hot Spring supplies the award-winning Glenwood Hot Springs Pool and the natural steam baths at Yampah Spa & Vapor Caves, while three other springs along the Colorado River supply healing waters to over 20 pools at Iron Mountain Hot Springs.
+For a unique thrill, try Defiance – an exhilarating, record-breaking roller coaster with a free fall drop 33.5-meters high and 102.3 degrees steep – at Glenwood Caverns Adventure Park!